 They also invest in video training for staff to make sure they come across at their very best in each and every property marketing video.

-For them, it’s 4P’s: Preparation, Practice, Presentation, Presence.
+For them, it’s the four Ps: Preparation, Practice, Presentation, Presence.
 Sounds like a great investment to me.

-What was really interesting about Dr Fred’s presentations were that they made us all think about how we really feel about ourselves, where we are at and what we think we deserve.
+What was really interesting about Dr Fred’s presentations was that they made us all think about how we really feel about ourselves, where we are at and what we think we deserve.

 Do we all truly believe that we were born to be successful?

-Or are we scared to look under the rocks we call our dreams that we’ve left in one place for so long? (while we have been busy polluting our mind with TV shows that were meant to appeal to a 7-year-old brain, as well as other trivial things that distract us from our life’s true purpose?)
+Or are we scared to look under the rocks we call our dreams, the ones we’ve left in one place for so long – while we’ve been busy polluting our minds with TV shows meant to appeal to a seven-year-old brain, and other trivial things that distract us from our life’s true purpose?

 The good news is there is still time.